Photo Gallery

 Indigo at Interfaith Thanksgiving Service, November 22, 2022

-Sangha member Nicole Johnson-Blair represented Indigo Sangha at the annual Interfaith Thanksgiving Service sponsored by the Charleston Interreligious Council.
+Sangha member Nicole represented Indigo Sangha at the annual Interfaith Thanksgiving Service sponsored by the Charleston Interreligious Council.
 The theme of the evening was “giving thanks by giving back.”
-Nicole talked about our community’s collective decision to become a charter organizational member of Charleston’s soon-to-open International African American Museum.
+Nicole talked about our community’s collective decision to become a charter organizational member of Charleston’s International African American Museum.
 Thank you, Nicole!

 Indigo Batiks of Thich Nhat Hanh’s Calligraphy, May 14, 2022